-Woodworm and Insect Infestations
+Woodworm and insect infestations

 For wooden frames of a certain age, woodworm and other insect infestations can occasionally be a troubling development.
-If an artwork has been stored somewhere cold and damp, for example in a shed or garage, these are perfect conditions for woodworm to thrive.
+If artwork has been stored somewhere cold and damp, for example in a shed or garage, these are perfect conditions for woodworm to thrive.